 Drift Mobile ( Berlin)

-This suspended installation features a series of acrylic discs printed with digital collages composed from photo fragments gathered during urban walks in Berlin.
-Hung as a mobile, the discs gently rotate and shift in space, creating a slow choreography of reflection, refraction, and partial images.
+Drift Mobile is a suspended installation of acrylic discs printed with digital collages made from photo fragments gathered during urban walks in Berlin.
+Hung as a mobile, the discs slowly rotate and shift — catching light, casting reflections, revealing and obscuring as viewers move around them.

 Installation view From Where I Stand exhibition, curated by Dr Kim Donaldon, VCA Artspace, Melbourne 2019